 “There is a bit of shame that comes with working in the restaurant industry as a creative.
 A lot of people don't want to admit it, either because they want to be known only as whatever they're doing: singer, dancer, writer.
 There’s also something about being a server that society sees as maybe not a failure, but as a pass-through job.
 But now that I have been through this, I would tell an artist to do whatever they can to sustain themself.
 As an artist, you need that freedom, and that’s what being a server in the restaurant industry provides.”

 For Janese, the industry pushes her work forward and evolves her understanding of New York City.
-While searching for a publisher for 51 WORDS, he’s honing her critical voice through a fellowship with the Public Theatre Critics’ Cohort program, where she’ll be commissioned to digest and comment on works of art around the city.
+While searching for a publisher for 51 WORDS, she’s honing her critical voice through a fellowship with the Public Theatre Critics’ Cohort program, where she’ll be commissioned to digest and comment on works of art around the city.
 She’ll use the fellowship to further step into her role as a knowledgeable writer who creates honest and just bodies of work.

 “I want to be fair to the art and the artist, but at the same time, when you offer a well-balanced and well-thought-out critique, it can not only help the artist, but the audience, too.
 Plus, I’ve never gotten a little shady with my writing.”